phpro/grumphp/README.md

 ## Configuration

-Some things in GrumPHP can be configured in a `grumphp.yml` or `grumphp.yml.dist` file in the root of your project (the directory where you run the grumphp command).
+Some things in GrumPHP can be configured in a `grumphp.yml` or `grumphp.yml.dist` or `grumphp.dist.yml` file in the root of your project (the directory where you run the grumphp command).
 You can specify a custom config filename and location in `composer.json` or in the `--config` option of the console commands.

 ```yaml